yahiaAlg/laboratory_waste_management_system/README.md

 ## Project Overview

-Create a comprehensive laboratory waste management and invoice system using Django framework with the following technology stack:
+a comprehensive laboratory waste management and invoice system using Django framework with the following technology stack:

 - **Backend**: Django 4.x with Python 3.x
 - **Frontend**: HTML5, CSS3, JavaScript ES6+